RobARC/Ip-Tracker---Angular/README-template.md

 ### What I learned

+First, you should create a count in Geolocation API by IPify, to run this proyect.

 What did I learn from this project?
 The first thing that comes to mind is to use environment variables to hide important data, such as keys.
 I have used them in other non-Angular projects.

 I also learned about the "ngAfterContentInit" method; which is a lifecycle method in Angular that is used in components to perform actions after the projected content in a component has been initialized.
 This method is triggered once Angular has initialized the properties with projected content on a component.